© Mattis Bettels

 Akademie der Künste at Pariser Platz.
 Photo © Jeanette Gonsior

-The Akademie der Künste is an international community of artists that currently totals 427 members in its six Sections Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts.
+The Akademie der Künste is an international community of artists that currently totals 420 members in its six Sections Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts.
 It is an exhibition and event location.
 Its Archives collectively form one of the most important interdisciplinary archives on 20th century art.
-Founded in 1696, the Akademie der Künste in Berlin is one of the oldest cultural institutes in Europe.
+Founded in 1696, the Akademie der Künste is one of the oldest cultural institutes in Europe.

 more